haskins-guitars/linuxcnc-configs/axiom-ar8-elite/readme.md

 ## TODO

-- Map servo alarm inputs to `joint.N.amp-fault-in`.
+- TEST: Map servo alarm inputs to `joint.N.amp-fault-in`.
+- TEST: E-Stop input
+- TEST: Servo alarm reset
 - Use servo encoder feedback to do something other than warn on excess error.

 ## MESA I/O